-BADM 530 Oil and Gas Law, Contracts and Negotiations 3(3,0)

-This course presents coverage of the legal rules that govern the development of privately owned mineral rights, which often also apply to government-owned resources.
-It covers aspects such as the nature, protection, and conveyance of oil and gas rights, leasing, and taxation.
-In addition the course covers the structure and different types of oil and gas contracts.

-BECN 525 Energy Policy and Economics 3(3,0)

-This course covers the economics of various energy resources with emphasis on oil and gas.
-Students will be exposed to how market mechanisms shape and influence the demand for and the supply of energy.
-Moreover, the course examines energy cost structures and analyzes the relationship between energy consumption and the performance of the macro economy and economic growth.

-BMGT 510 Advanced Project Management 3(3,0)

-This course is intended to equip graduate students with the ability to manage mega projects in addition to advanced knowledge of the latest techniques used in various areas of project management including project selection and planning, cost estimation and pricing, contracts and procurement, scheduling and resource management.
+BADM 530 Oil and Gas Law, Contracts and Negotiations 3(3,0) privately ow resources.
+It gas rights, le presents coverage of the legal rules that govern the ned mineral rights, which often also apply to g covers aspects such as the nature, protection, and con- easing, and taxation.
+In addition the course covers s of oil and gas contracts. government-owned nveyance of oil and BECN 525 Energy Policy and Economics 3(3,0) and gas.
+Stu the demand f structures a covers the economics of various energy resources we idents will be exposed to how market mechanisms shor and the supply of energy.
+Moreover, the course exa and analyzes the relationship between energy con of the macro economy and economic growth. hape and influence amines energy cost BMGT 510 Advanced Project Management 3(3,0) This course is intended to equip graduate students with the ability to manage mega projects in addition to advanced knowledge of the latest techniques used in various areas of project management including project selection and planning, cost estimation and pricing, contracts and procurement, scheduling and resource management.
 PMI standards will serve as a point of reference in instruction.
 Real project casework will be provided and used for teaching and demonstration.

-BMGT 530 Overview of the Global Oil and Gas Industry 3(3,0)

-This course presents a descriptive and analytical overview of the business of oil and gas.
-It addresses a wide range of topics organized around the oil and gas industry value chain, starting with exploration and ending with products sold to consumers.
-Topics include issues related to upstream, midstream and downstream aspects such as exploration, development, production, transportation, trading, refining and marketing.
+BMGT 530 Overview of the Global Oil and Gas Industry 3(3,0) gas.
+It addre value chain, Topics includ presents a descriptive and analytical overview of the sses a wide range of topics organized around the o starting with exploration and ending with products s e issues related to upstream, midstream and downst on, development, production, transportation, trac il and gas industry sold to consumers. ream aspects such